felixge/open-source-contribution-guide/Readme.md

 * Test against the latest version of the project (and if possible also the master branch) to see if the problem has already been fixed.

+Once you have tried the above, create a GitHub issue notify me of your bug report.

 ## Asking Questions

 Depending on the nature and urgency of your question, pick one of the following